azawat7/discord-epagination/README.md

-# discord-epagination is a clone of [discord-slider](https://www.npmjs.com/package/discord-slider) but with more things in in it.
+# discord-epagination

+A package to paginate embeds.
+Compatible with discord.js v13+.
+Note, it's a package that was make to fix the discord-slider package.

 ## Installation